 Leading medical aesthetic experts teach medical professionals the safety and techniques of different types of cosmetic dermal fillers.
 Hands-on training with dermal filler clients in included in our luxury medical spa environment.

-As the #2 nonsurgical cosmetic treatment in the U.S., many medical professionals decide to take advantage of dermal fillers training with National Laser Institute.
-CME and CE credits are awarded upon course completion.
-If you’d like to learn more about dermal filler training or our other medical aesthetic courses, please call 800.982.6817.
+As the No. 2 nonsurgical cosmetic treatment in the U.S., many medical professionals decide to take advantage of dermal fillers training with National Laser Institute.
+CE/CME credits are awarded upon course completion.